AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **Instant train unloading!**

-The mod has also found the trick to emptying your trains the fastest: Slam them straight into a concrete "unloader" block and let the items just all fly out from specially designed wagons... genius!
+The mod has also found the trick to the fastest way of emptying your trains: Slam them straight into a concrete "unloader" block and let the items just all fly out from specially designed wagons... genius!